dragonflydb/documentation/docs/cloud/datastores.md

 Once the data store is created, clicking the data store row will open a drawer with the data store configuration, including the auto generated passkey and a redis compatible *connection string*.

-Once the data store *Status* becomes *Active* you can try access it with e.g. `redis-cli -u <connection string> PING`
+Once the data store *Status* becomes *Active* you can try access it with e.g. `redis-cli -u <connection string> PING` For more information on how to connect to the data store see [Connecting to Data Store](#connecting-to-data-store).

 To update the data store configuration click the pencil edit button in the top right of the drawer.
 Dragonfly cloud performs data store updates with zero downtime.